lkoepsel/rasp-mDNS/README.md

     ```
 2. Exit nano using *Ctrl-S* *Ctrl-X*
 3. `chmod +x server.py` then `python server.py`

+The server will be running and listening on your PC. **Reboot** your *RPi* and it will connect to the server with its host name and IP address.

-To close the server, once the Raspberry Pi has connected, *Ctrl-C*
+To close the server, once the RPi has connected, *Ctrl-C*

 #### Example Output of server.py:
 ```bash